Do Sole Traders need a Director ID in Australia?

 Sole Traders in Australia often wonder whether they need to obtain a Director Identification Number (Director ID).
-In this article, we provide a direct answer to this question, as well as a few things you may need to consider.
+In this article, we provide a direct answer to this question, as well as a few things you may need to consider if you are a Sole Trader.

 Short answer